cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Toggles showing the arm shells and what controls the arm respectively
     - Checking one **mid** task will reset the task / scene
     - if **no task has been loaded** then it does not send a reset, will only act as a parameter

+**July 24**
+- weekly meeting, went over tasks. will start implementing after vacation
+- data structure will be after vacation

+*WORKING*
+- Main Controls
+    - All working except VR Enabled
+- Timer
+    - start, reset, save
+- Camera Position (Requires testing)
+    - save, next, clear
+- Scene initialization and task choosing

+*TODO BEFORE VACATION*
+- Test:
+    - Toggling arm control toggle
+    - Camera Positions (all of it)
+- File I/O:
+    - Save Timer data to a single file (for now just do following File format: task_name_yyyy_mm_dd)
+    - Remove the New and Load file buttons
+    - Save Camera Positions to a single file as well
+- Cleanup:
+    - Remove unneseccary buttons / gui's

+*TODO AFTER VACATION*
+- Add radio buttons for the type of object to use
+- Read over tasks and implement one
+- Implement Joint limit DOF and constant feedback